RobMulla/PIMachineLearning/readme.txt

-# PEPCO LOAD FORECAST PYTHON SCRIPTS
+# LOAD FORECAST WITH OSISOFT PI USING PYTHON
 Readme.txt

 The scripts in this folder are used to: